For the purposes of this policy, “personal information” means information about an identifiable individual.

 It is your responsibility to ensure that the personal information you provide is accurate, complete and up-to-date.

-You may request access to the information we hold about you, or request that we update or correct any personal information we hold about you, or ask us to restrict or cease processing your personal information or even delete your personal information, by setting out your request in writing and sending it to us at firstname.lastname@example.org.
+You may request access to the information we hold about you, or request that we update or correct any personal information we hold about you, or ask us to restrict or cease using and disclosing your personal information by setting out your request in writing and sending it to us at firstname.lastname@example.org.

 We will review your request as soon as reasonably practicable to comply with our legal obligations.
 If we are unable to give you access to the information you have requested, we will give you reasons for this decision when we respond to your request.